Preetesh21/mid_sem/ReadMe.md

 ```
 python app2.py
 ```
-Then start the receiver file
+Then start the receiver file in another
 ```
 python receiver.py
 ```
 These two are flask servers and would continuously run on their own.
-Then run the sender script
+Then run the sender script in the third terminal.
 ```
 python sender.py
 ```
-This would terminate with a response of <Response 200> meaning it successfully executed.
+This would terminate with a response of <Response 200> meaning it successfully executed and server worked.

 ### Certain Design Approaches and Solid Principles